Everything you need to know...

 Course summary

-This course establishes core chemical engineering knowledge through practical and project-based learning – with an emphasis on industrial challenges.
-The skills and experience gained will enable you to design safe, sustainable and cost-effective chemical plants and processes.
+On this course you’ll build your knowledge of key chemical engineering topics through practical and project-based learning – with an emphasis on solving industrial challenges.
+You’ll gain the skills and experience to design safe, sustainable and economically viable industrial plants and processes, becoming a chemical engineer with essential skills in our society.

 How you learn